Ipstenu/dreamspeed/readme.txt

 Yes.
 If you set your WordPress home/site URLs to https, then the plugin will auto-detect that you're on https and attempt to serve up the files securely.
 If for any reason that doesn't work, there's an option to activate force SSL on the settings page.

 Keep in mind, you cannot use a custom CDN (like cdn.yourdomain.com) with HTTPs at this time, due to issues with certificates outside the control of this plugin.
-You <em>can</em> use `dream.io` however.

-If your bucket name has a period in it, you will be forced to use the non-accelerated version of your path, due to issues with Fastly and subdomains.
+You _can_ use the accelerated version of DreamSpeed (with `objects.cdn.dream.io` as the domain) though.

 <strong>If I wanted to push my existing images up manually, how do I do that?</strong>